garutilorenzo/k3s-aws-terraform-cluster/README.md

 For the cluster autoscaler policy you can find more details [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md)
 The full documentation for the cluster autoscaler is available [here](https://github.com/kubernetes/autoscaler)

+The instance profile name is customizable with the variable: *default_instance_profile_name*.
+The default name for this instance profile is: AWSEC2K3SInstanceProfile.

 ### Generate random token